Der perfekte Elevator Pitch

 elevator_pitch_webdesign_headline

-The headline is: I help Shopify operators to generate more sales through conversion optimization.
+The headline is: I help Shopify operators to generate more sales through conversion optimisation.

 Of course, this formula is not set in stone.
 But it will help you to quickly put an initial result on paper.
 I always recommend starting with this and then developing your own formulations if necessary.